mythaxis/mythaxis.github.io/content/issue-24/Stranded at the Station.md

 ---
 title: "Stranded at the Station"
 date: 2020-12-15
-image: images/StrandedStation.png
 issue: Issue 24

 author: Trisha McKee
+authors:
+- Trisha McKee
+showAuthorFooter: true
 copyright: '© Trisha McKee 2020 All Rights Reserved'

 description: "Romance fiction isn\'t always the first thing associated with the speculative genres, but there are many fine examples in which the two are well-wedded, and it is surely inarguable that there is nothing in human experience to compare with beginning a new relationship for the sensation of leaping into the unknown.
 Trisha McKee presents exactly such a case, of two people reaching out towards each other and finding something far from understood."

+morelink: 'Someone is coming'

+image: images/StrandedStation.png
+imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [Andrea Piacquadio](https://www.pexels.com/photo/woman-in-gray-tank-top-3812731/), [Nesrin Danan](https://www.pexels.com/photo/woman-eating-outside-3193818/), and [Sharon Murillo](https://www.pexels.com/photo/yellow-pasta-on-stainless-steel-bowl-4049953/)."

 type: stock
-slug: 'stranded-station'
+slug: stranded-station

-morelink: 'Someone is coming'
+weight: 7
 draft: true
 ---